EliasTa2610/Pearapple/README.md

 * The various constants, kernel sizes etc. found in the code were chosen empirically, that is based on their performance on various test inputs.

 # Remarks
 * The algorithm is meant to process pictures of individual fruits and will therefore not give meaningful results for pictures containing several of them.
 The background of the picture is assumed to be more or less uniform.
-Furthermore, the algorithm does not work if the fruit in the question is flush against the frame of the picture.
+Furthermore, the algorithm does not work if the fruit in question is flush against the frame of the picture.
 This will be rectified in a future version.